 It should go without saying, but we’re gonna say it anyway: use a ridiculously strong password.
 We’re not kidding when we say ridiculous.
 Don’t write it down or save it in your browser, either.
 You have to memorize it or use a program like LastPass to store it.
 Here are a couple of great resources to help you select a strong password:

-- Secure Password Generator.
-Set your criteria (length, symbols, numbers, etc.) and let this tool auto-generate a password that looks like gobbledygook.
-They’ll also give you a sentence to use as a mnemonic device to help you remember it.
+- Password Generator.
+Set your criteria (length, symbols, similar characters, etc.) and let this tool auto-generate a strong password for you.

 - How Secure Is My Password?
 Type a password and see how long it would take a hacker to crack it.